kjabr/ACL-PUB-SUB/README.md

 Imagine ACLs that live on many switches and routers.
 Currently to keep them up to date requires an admin or a tool to connect to each device to make the change.
 Doesn't matter if that is done via SSH or an API.
 If you have hundreds or even thousands of devices that becomes pretty cumbersome.
 This project solves this problem.

 ## Solution:

-The solution is:
 - Centralize the ACLs on a server.
 Say a Linux server.
-Where it allows the admin to make the changes.
+Where it allows the admin to make the add/remove ACLs.
-- Use a notification channel (Kafka in this project), the network devices would get a quick alert that an update is available.
+- Use a notification channel (Kafka in this project) where the network devices would get a quick alert that an update is available.
 - On the network devices pull the appropriate ACL file from the centralized server.
-Here using an http-GET
+Here using an http-GET using PyCurl
 - Network devices receive the updated list.
 Check the ACLs running locally.
 Calculate the diff and then apply the changes
-- Network devices wait for the next notification
+- Network devices wait for the next notification and then next update

 ## Components: